nus-te3201/website/admin/index.md

    ```

-1. There is no need for PAC to be able to understand natural language sentences.
+1. There is **no need for PAC to be able to understand natural language** sentences.
 It is fine for the user requests to need to follow a strict format.
 Defining the request format is part of the project.
 The example interaction given above is just an example only.
 Hint: try to design a request format that is easy to remember and type.
-1. PAC should support adding, deleting, listing, searching (by keyword) of data items.
+1. PAC should support **adding, deleting, listing, searching** (by keyword) of data items.
-1. The data should be stored in the hard disk so that restarting PAC should not cause a loss of data entered in a previous session.
+1. _Persistence_: The data should be **stored in the hard disk** so that restarting PAC should not cause a loss of data entered in a previous session.
    1. The data files should be in a human-readable format such as `.csv` (recommended), `xml`, `json`, plain text, etc.